Chris-Data-Driver/Call-centre-Analysis/README.md

 ![](Customer_Retention.png)

 ## Introduction:
-The project is on a call center data analysis.
+The project is on a Customer Retention data analysis.
 The project is on the use of Microsoft PowerBI to analyze and visualize reports for Data-Driven Decisions.

 **_Disclaimer_:** _All the datasets used for this project are from a virtual Internship program from PWC carried out by Forage.
 The program is aimed to show Aspiring Data Analysts what and how it looks like to work as a Data Analyst._